 We took our students, from class 1 to class 6, to Namdo village for the”Inter-School Students-Teachers Interaction Program 2018″.
 Namdo was about a 4-5 hrs walk from our Village (Nyisal, Dolpo).
 We had to cross this river and there was a single log bridge while we were going towards Namdo.
 This was during the first week of August.
 The rainy season had already started.

 This is a common problem for the people of Dolpo during the rainy season.
-This river flows through out the region and weak bridges, usually a log, are used to cross the river at different points.
+This river flows throughout the region and weak bridges, usually, logs, are used to cross the river at different points.
 When its peak monsoon, the rain makes the river so big and wild that those feeble log bridges are swept away very easily.
-As a result no other alternatives remain but to take the risk and cross the wild river.
+As a result, no other alternatives remain but to take the risk and cross the wild river.
 Many animals are carried away by the rivers, and nearby water-mills are destroyed and many life-threatening accidents take place during this season.

 -Hrishav Bhattarai, Fellow 2018